AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-quick-start.md

 ]
 ```

-You can alternatively use .NET client libraries method `InsertValueAsync`:
+You can alternatively use the .NET client libraries method `InsertValueAsync`:

 ```csharp
 Simple value = new Simple()